 It's possible, but less common, for a man to have always experienced premature ejaculation since becoming sexually active.
 A number of possible causes for this are:

 - conditioning – it's possible that early sexual experiences can influence future sexual behaviour.
 For example, if a teenager conditions himself to ejaculate quickly to avoid being caught masturbating, it may later be difficult to break the habit

 - a traumatic sexual experience from childhood – this can range from being caught masturbating to sexual abuse

 - a strict upbringing and beliefs about sex

 - biological reasons – some men may find their penis is extra sensitive

 Treating premature ejaculation

 There are a number of things you can try yourself before seeking medical help.

 It can sometimes help to:

-- masturbate an hour or two before having sex
+- masturbate an hour or 2 before having sex

 - use a thick condom to help decrease sensation